-Over the past years an increasing number of artists, graphic designers and calligraphers have taken advantage of the artistic potential of the iPad and have realized an amazing array of astonishing works of art.
+Over the past years, an increasing number of artists, graphic designers, and calligraphers have taken advantage of the artistic potential of the iPad and the Apple Pencil and have realized a fantastic array of astonishing works of art.
 The migration from brush and painter’s palette to the digital studio goes hand in hand with an increase in productivity and mobility for the visual arts.
-We have selected the top 7 iPad artists for you and we tell you which drawing apps they used for their masterpieces.
+We have selected the top iPad artists for you, and we will tell you which drawing apps they used for their masterpieces.

 1. Stefan de Groot

-Stefan de Groot, also known as Stayf Draws, his YouTube pseudonym, is an artist from the Netherlands, who has dedicated over twenty years to his passion, painting.
-For the past year, he has been using Apple Pencil and iPad Pro.
-Recently, he has been invited by Apple to host a public store event with the objective to introduce drawing apps like ProCreate together with Apple Pencil and iPad Pro to a broader audience.
+Stefan de Groot, also known as Stayf Draws, his YouTube pseudonym, is an artist from the Netherlands who has dedicated over twenty years to his passion, painting.
+Hg Apple Pencil and iPad Pro for the past year.
+Recently, he has been invited by Apple to host a public store event with the objective o drawing apps like ProCreate together with Apple Pencil and iPad Pro to a broader audience.

-Meanwhile he has converted to realizing most of his drawings with ProCreate and the majority of his animations with Moho and Adobe Flash.
-In addition to workshops for analog drawing he also uploads tutorials for drawing and animating on YouTube.
-It was on YouTube where we discovered his impressive illustrations.
+Meanwhile, he has converted to realizing most of his drawings with ProCreate and the majority of his animations with Moho and Adobe Flash.
+In addition to workshops for analog drawing, he also uploads tutorials for drawing and animating on YouTube.
+It was on YouTube that we discovered his impressive illustrations.
 His current project, the children’s book “Cubby the Lion“ will be published as an animated e-book.
 All of his video tutorials are available on iBooks.

 Eric Merced is a young, fully immersed American cartoonist.
-His passion for cartoons and his prolific youth which he dedicated fully to drawing brought the artist to his enviable position and his many successes.
-Among others, he got to work as a professional Illustrator for Marvel and DC, the creators of Spiderman, Batman, the Incredible Hulk and many other cult figures.
-As most artists did, he started out with analog paper and pencil drawings.
-The technological advances in digital art software and hardware over the past years have allowed him to completely migrate his work to iPad Pro, Apple Pencil and several drawing apps.
+His passion for cartoons and his prolific youth, which he dedicated e to drawing, brought the artist to his enviable position and his many successes.
+Among others, he got to work as a professional Illustrator for Marvel and DC, the creators of Spiderman, Batman, the Incredible Hulk, and many other cult figures.
+Ls, he started with analog paper and pencil drawings.
+Oars, the technological advances in digital art software and hardware have allowed him to completely migrate his work to iPad Pro, Apple Pencil, and several drawing apps.
 Eric Merced even designs custom brushes for ProCreate.
-He posts video tutorials regularly on his You Tube channel.
+He posts video tutorials regularly on his Y channel.

 3. Jorge Colombo

-The Portuguese graphic designer, illustrator and photographer Jorge Colombo, a New York City resident since 1998, has been illustrating and drawing for big names in the magazine and newspaper industry for over 30 years.
-Until 2009 he focused his art around ink and watercolor pencils, but as soon as the first art drawing apps for iPhone and iPad was launched he experienced a paradigm shift and started pioneering in this media with his celebrated digital finger painting techniques.
+The Portuguese graphic designer, illustrator, and photographer Jorge Colombo, a New York City resident since 1998, has been illustrating and drawing for big names in the magazine and newspaper industry for over 30 years.
+Until 2009 he focused his art around ink and watercolor pencils, but as soon as the first art drawing apps for iPhone and iPad were launched, he experienced a paradigm shift and started pioneering in this media with his celebrated digital finger painting techniques.
 His digital finger paintings are available in high gloss prints.